-The examples are of varying complexity and cover different modelling and analysis procedures using LUSAS.
-The first example in this manual contains detailed information to guide you through the procedures involved in building a LUSAS model, running an analysis and viewing the results.
-This fully worked example details the contents of each dialog used and the necessary text entry and mouse clicks involved.
-The remaining examples assume that you have completed the fully worked example and may not necessarily contain the same level of information.
-It will benefit you to work through as many examples as possible, even if they have no direct bearing on your immediate analysis interests.
+The examples provided are of varying complexity and cover different modelling and analysis procedures.
+In order to become familiar with LUSAS it will benefit you to work through as many examples as possible, even if they have no direct bearing on your immediate analysis interests.

-Except where mentioned, all examples are written to allow modelling and analysis to be carried out with the Teaching and Training version of LUSAS which has restrictions on problem size.
+Except where mentioned, examples are written to allow modelling and analysis to be carried out with the Teaching and Training version of LUSAS which has restrictions on problem size.
 The teaching and training version limits are currently set as follows: